sbuerk/c1_svg_viewhelpers/README.md

 - the symbol file is cachable by the browser
 - only one HTTP request for all icons in one symbol file
-- the icons can be styled using CSS (but manipulation of the SVG with JavaScript is NOT possible)
+- the icons can be styled using CSS, see note below (but manipulation of the SVG with JavaScript is NOT possible)

 See below for more information about SVG symbol files and how to generate them.